Is Adventure Travel really sustainable?

 Translate that shepherd experience to Peru and within a month there would be a group or two a day camping outside their door, and then another agency would come along and offer to pay for exclusive rights to camp outside their door.
 Soon another shepherd would build a restaurant next door.

-Very soon that lifestyle they led would be changed for ever.
-That beautiful spot they lived in would be scarred for ever.
+Very soon that lifestyle they led would be changed forever.
+That beautiful spot they lived in would be scarred forever.
 And that experience that we so enjoyed, would no longer exist.

 Sometimes we spoil the very thing we love

 The Chinchero plateau, Maras, Moray area is a good example.
-Adventure travel companies, decided it was a great spot for a picnic.
-Famous for the patchwork of coloured fields, with views of snow capped mountain.
+Adventure travel companies decided it was a great spot for a picnic.
+Famous for the patchwork of coloured fields, with views of snow-capped mountain.
 Yet go there now, and most lunchtimes you will see lots of huge white dining tents dominating the landscape.

-As the companies started trying to outdo each with ever more splendid picnic set ups they forgot the very reason they took people there in the first place.
+As the companies started trying to outdo each with ever more splendid picnic setups they forgot the very reason they took people there in the first place.
 Incidentally, imagine having to live there as a local and have your landscape taken over each day by this?

 I am certainly not saying it is impossible to find adventure travel experiences in Peru or other popular places, just that it is getting a lot harder.
 It is also important to remember that most of these issues can also be a problem with tourism within our own countries.
-Cornwall on a bank holiday weekend for example suffers immense over tourism, and locals cannot afford property as it has all turned into holiday lets.
+Cornwall on a bank holiday weekend, for example, suffers immense over tourism, and locals cannot afford property as it has all turned into holiday lets.

-Your forgot to mention the planes- most adventure travel requires flying
+You forgot to mention the planes- most adventure travel requires flying

 This I feel is the one big elephant in the adventure travel room that no-one really discusses.
 Encouraging people to get on a plane and travel across the world is inherently bad for the environment.

-I don´t care how you spin it, our ever growing industry is not sustainable.
+I don´t care how you spin it, our ever-growing industry is not sustainable.
 It does not matter if you get on a plane for mass tourism or for adventure travel, the emissions are the same.

-“But I can offset my carbon” you say!
+“But I can offset my carbon,” you say!
 Sadly I´m not sure that´s enough.